dereksamuel/Calculator-Items/README.md

 # Calculator-Items
 This is the standar calculator with CSS, JS and HTML.
-Thank you for your atention
+Thank's for your atention...